Riffing in ombre on a blue Coltrane

 rolling out of Kankakee.

-I'm the dad and daughter
+I'm the father and the daughter

 my old man and the sea